henryotto/henryotto/README.md

 - 👋 Hi, I’m @henryotto
 - 👀 I’m interested in Applications Development & Security
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning Programming mainly in C# focusing on Web Development.

 <!---
 henryotto/henryotto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.